 The primary function of the spanning-tree algorithm (STA) is to cut loops that redundant links create in bridge networks.
 The STP operates at Layer 2 of the Open System Interconnection (OSI) model.
 By means of bridge protocol data units (BPDUs) that exchange between bridges, the STP elects the ports that eventually forward or block traffic.
-This protocol can fail in some specific cases, and troubleshooting the resulting situation can be very difficult, which depends on the design of the network.
-In this particular area, you perform the most important part of the troubleshooting before the problem occurs.
+This protocol can fail in some specific cases, and to troubleshoot the situation that results can be very difficult, which depends on the design of the network.
+In this particular area, you perform the most important part of the troubleshootprocess before the problem occurs.

-Refer to the Spanning Tree Flash animation to see an example that explains how the Spanning Tree initially converges.
+Refer to the Spanning Tree video to see an example that explains how the Spanning Tree initially converges.
 The example also explains why a blocked port goes into the forwarding mode because of an excessive loss of BPDUs, resulting in STA failure.

 The rest of this document lists the different situations that can cause the STA to fail.
 Most of these failures relate to a massive loss of BPDUs.
 The loss causes blocked ports to transition to forwarding mode.

 Duplex mismatch on a point-to-point link is a very common configuration error.
 If you manually set the duplex mode to Full on one side of the link and leave the other side in autonegotiation mode, the link ends up in half-duplex.
 (A port with duplex mode set to Full no longer negotiates.)